 Landecker Democracy Fellow Tomasz Cebulski will be participating in an online discussion “Between Auschwitz and Oświęcim.
 Contrary Narratives on Poland,” which is part of the project “(In)separable.
 Difficult Subjects in Polish-Jewish Relations.”
 Tomasz will present on his hometown Oświęcim.
 The discussion will be held in Polish with English subtitles and will include a conversation about the complicated nature of Polish-Jewish relations in the context of Auschwitz and Oświęcim.

 The debate will also feature Tomasz Kuncewicz and Dr. Annamaria Orla-Bukowska, and will be led by Kazimiera Szczuka.

 Click here for more information about the event (public on Facebook).
 The event is free.

-Tomasz is one of thirty Alfred Landecker Democracy Fellows.
+Tomasz is one of thirty Landecker Democracy Fellows.
 This fellowship, a collaboration between the Alfred Landecker Foundationand Humanity in Action, was created to strengthen a new generation of leaders whose approaches to political and social challenges can become catalysts for democratic placemaking and community building.
 Read more about the fellowship here.